Happy 2020 from Designer Society of America!

 Get Your Home Office In Order

 Most designers do at least some of their work remotely, so it’s essential to set yourself up for success when working from your home office.
 You may want to invest in a good office chair or perhaps a standing desk.
 Choose a sturdy filing cabinet to organize your past and present projects.
-And use those design skills to add some personal touches: a plant, family photos, or inspirational artwork can go a long way when it comes to warming up a space.
+And use those design skills to add some personal touches: a plant, family photos, or inspirational artwork can go a long way when it comes to warming up space.

 Shout out to Kristin Rinn Design!

 Most importantly, keep your space clean and decluttered.
 Your home office shouldn’t be the default dumping ground for papers, boxes, clothes, or the kids’ toys.
-It may be psychological, but a tidy workspace is one less thing you need to worry about in the middle of a stressful project or when you are working on deadline.
+It may be psychological, but a tidy workspace is one less thing you need to worry about in the middle of a stressful project or when you are working on a deadline.

 Do you have a home office you love?
 If so, we’d love to hear your tips on how to work more productively.